Key takeaways

 Microsoft 365 is a suite of cloud-based applications and tools, designed to fuel productivity and collaboration across businesses of all shapes and sizes.
 It’s full of well-known tools you already know and use, including Word, Outlook and Excel.
+At Infinity Group, we help organisations harness the full power of Microsoft 365.

-However, for full access to Microsoft 365, you need licenses.
+For full access to Microsoft 365, you need licenses.
 And Microsoft offer several license types, designed for different needs and budgets.
 The two main options on offer for businesses (classed as those with less than 300 users) are Microsoft 365 Business Standard and Microsoft 365 Business Premium.

 In this guide, we explore the key differences between Microsoft 365 Business Standard vs Premium and how to choose the best option for your organisation.